 A wide variety of seabirds inhabit the Bay of Plenty area and it's offshore islands.
 Since Mayor Island (Tuhua) became pest free in 2000, it now boasts some spectacular birdlife.
 It's difficult to sleep beyond dawn at Tuhua, the chorus from the native birds can be so loud.
 One of our clients slept on the beach and had a kiwi stumble over her sleeping bag in the night!

 Tuhua has also become a safe haven for threatened bird species from the mainland.
 North Island robins were released in 2003.
-Pateke (brown teal) and North Island brown kiwi were also re-introduced to the island in 2006.
+Pateke (brown teal) and North Island brown kiwi were re-introduced to the island in 2006.
 All appear to be establishing successful breeding populations.
-Orange Fronted Parakeets / kākāriki were introduced during 2009/10.
+Orange Fronted Parakeets / kākāriki were introduced during in 2010.

 The beautiful Tauranga Harbour boasts several dedicated watersports locations, many with spectacular views across the vibrant harbour.
 These are based at sandy beaches, where anyone not participating in the on-water activities can explore the beach, relax in the sun or enjoy a picnic on what can often be the equivalent of your own private beach.

-We are fully equipped for a day of watersports, where adults and children can ski, kneeboard, or try a variety of the latest 'doughnuts' or 'biscuits', as well as trying 'The Stealth', which provides a safe yet unforgettable ride!
-Huge fun for all kids, big and small, as well as those bigger kids masquarading as adults!
+We are equipped for a day of watersports, where adults and children can try skiing, kneeboarding, or try a variety of the latest 'doughnuts' or 'biscuits', as well as trying 'The Stealth', which provides a safe yet unforgettable ride!
+Huge fun for all kids, as well as those bigger kids masquarading as adults!

 Your skipper enjoys extending those comfort zones...........so be warned!

 Note: We have a selection of childrens and adults wetsuits that you may borrow free of charge, just let us know when booking.
-Our Stabi throws up a wake, but experts should note it is not a purpose built ski/wakeboarding boat!
+Our Senator throws up a wake, but please note it is not a purpose built ski/wakeboarding boat!

 Without doubt a very memorable place to stay.
 A 'must-visit' at least once in a lifetime!